 Ministry of Education, Youth and Sports (MOEYS) - Cambodia

-The MoEYS vision is to establish and develop human resources of the very highest quality and ethics in order to develop a knowledge-based society within Cambodia.
-In order to achieve the above vision, MoEYS has the mission of leading, managing and developing the Education, Youth and Sport sector in Cambodia in response to the socio-economic and cultural development needs of its people and the reality of regionalization and globalization.
+The Ministry of Education, Youth and Sport’s vision is to establish and develop hu-man resources of very highest quality and ethics in order to develop a knowledge-based society in Cambodia.
+In order to achieve the above vision, the ministry has the mission of leading, managing and developing the Education, Youth and Sport sector in Cambodia in response to the socio-economic and cultural development needs of its people and the reality of regionalization and globalization.